laurar9889/pandas_challenge/README.md

   2. The budget per capita gap between the minimum and maximum value ($578 and $655) is not a high number (see comment #14 per_school_capita).
 It does not seem to exist a relation between budget per capita and the quality of each school.
 In fact, the top number 1 school in quality, is Cabrera Highschool, with a budget per capita of $582. (see comment #27 spending ranges and #21.B top 5 schools)

-  4. The relationship between quality and type of school will be shown in Data Frame #30.B "type summary" It is showing that the Charter School average is 67% higher than District School
+  3. The relationship between quality and type of school will be shown in Data Frame #30.B "type summary" It is showing that the Charter School average is 67% higher than District School.
+Charter Schools perfom better t han District Schools.
+The difference between them are unkonwn (location, instructors profile, among others).